 Now, on to the sauce!
 Typically your sauces on Chinese Food are full of hidden carbs and sugars but not with this one!
 It is also great on chicken and beef.
 To make the sauce add in all your sauce ingredients to your pan on a medium high heat.

-As I toss I usually add a few tablespoons at the time of the sauce and toss it really well.
-This way I don’t drown it in the sauce.
+As I toss I usually add a few tablespoons of the sauce at a time.
+This way I don’t drown it in the sauce but can get it just right.
 I love my meat to be dripping with the gooey sticky sauce but my little guy and husband don’t so I do it lightly then add extra to my personal bowl!
-I know not everyone will be as saucy as me, lol so this process will be strictly up to you and your family’s preference.
-Enjoy!

 ***You may also my like recipe: Chinese Cauliflower Fried Rice

-- 1/3 cup of Pyure or Truvia ( or THM Super Sweet Blend)
+- 1/3 c of Pyure or Truvia ( or THM Super Sweet Blend)

-- 1/3 cup of Rice Or Apple Cider Vinegar
+- 1/3 c of Rice Or Apple Cider Vinegar

 - 4-5 Tbsp of Reduced Sugar Ketchup (or your homemade)